com-480-data-visualization/ZHI/README.md

 ### Exploratory Data Analysis

-> Pre-processing of the data set you chose
-> - Show some basic statistics and get insights about the data

-In this part, we're going to conduct the exploratory data analysis on the main dataset, which describe the full information of the players in different versions of fifa game.

-First we would like to give a brief statistical visualization on the overall score of the players in every fifa version, and compare the distribution with the normal distribution data on the same mean and volatility.
+First, we would like to present a brief statistical visualization of the overall scores of players in each FIFA version and compare the distribution with normal distribution data of the same mean and volatility.
 The figure is shown below.

 ![The distribution of overall score](/figure/FIFA_score_distribution.png)

-Easy to see that in almost all the fifa versions, the distribution of the overall score of the players are similar to a normal distribution.
-In this case, we can use this statistical character to identify the difference between average players and 'exceptional' players.
+It is evident that in almost all FIFA versions, the distribution of players' overall scores resembles a normal distribution.
+This statistical characteristic allows us to differentiate between players of varying levels.

-Then we define the threadhold to categorize the skills of one player based on his or her overall score as "world-top player", "top player", "great player", "above-average player", "below-average player", "bad player".
-The threadshold is based on the assumption of the normal distribution of the overall score.
+For this purpose, we define thresholds to categorize a player's skill level based on his overall score into six categories: _"world-top player"_, _"top player"_, _"great player"_, _"above-average player"_, _"below-average player"_, and _"bad player"_.
+These thresholds are based on the assumption of a normal distribution for the overall scores.

-Then we take Kylian Mbappé and Luis Suárez as examples, to give us a glimpse on the career trajectories from the top football players in different period of their careers.
+Let's consider Kylian Mbappé and Luis Suárez as examples to provide insight into the career trajectories of top football players at different stages of their careers.

 ![Kylian Mbappé's career trajectory](/figure/mbappe.jpg)

-From the evolvement of Kylian Mbappe, we can see that how does a top-tier football player's career rise from an average player.
-We also notice that as the skill class improve, he has transferred from Monaco to Paris Saint Germain --one of the best football teams in the world.
-Here he has obtained significant improvement on his overall score.
+Observing Kylian Mbappé's development, we see that with the improvement in his skill level, he transferred from Monaco to Paris Saint-Germain, one of the world's premier football teams.
+At Paris Saint-Germain, he achieved significant improvement in his overall score.

 ![Luis Suárez's career trajectory](/figure/Suarez.jpg)

-Then we also look into another counterpart example, the "El Pistolero"  Luis Suárez.
-He has been classified as a world-top player dyring his service in FC Barcelona, but as his age grows, his football skills have gradually decreased after his transfer to Atlético Madrid, before he decided to play for Nacional in US football league.
-In this two examples, we have seen how a rising star and a former gold striker plan his own career.
-From here, we try to find out in general how those players plan their own careers by moving among the top football teams.
+We also examine another contrasting example, Luis Suárez.
+Classified as a world-top player during his time at FC Barcelona, his football skills have gradually declined with age, especially after his transfer to Atlético Madrid, and even more so when he chose to play for Nacional in the Uruguayan football league.
+These two examples showcase the career trajectories of a young rising star and a former top striker, illustrating how they navigate their careers by moving among top football teams.
+From this, we aim to generally understand how players plan their careers through transitions between leading football clubs.

-After that, we explore the most improved players in this 8-year frame.
+Following this, we investigate the most improved players in our dataset over this nine-year period.

 ![Most improved players in overall score](/figure/Most_improved_players.png)

-We can see only 3 players actually got the hugest leap in his 8-year football career, marking the most impressive improvement in the transfer market, namely M. Maignan, F. de Jong and T. Alexander-Arnold.
-In this 8 years, these 3 players actually rise from an below-average player to a world-top player.
-Along with other players who has class change, we are determine that it is feasible to focus on the these class change of these players, to show how does these players plan their career, and how those high-potential players are transferred in those elite football teams.
+We observe that only three players have made the most significant leaps in their nine-year football careers, marking the most impressive improvements in the transfer market.
+These players are M. Maignan, F. de Jong, and T. Alexander-Arnold.
+Over these nine years, these three individuals rose from below-average players to world-top players.
+Along with other players who have experienced changes in their skill level, we will attempt to visualize the dynamic interaction between a football player's performance level and the team they play for throughout their career.

 ### Related work

-###### Fiability of the data:
+###### Reliability of the Statistics:

 Although our data is derived from the FIFA game, our aim is to investigate real-world football phenomena.
 As demonstrated in [this behind-the-scenes video](https://www.youtube.com/watch?v=yCR6STInuqk&t=131s), player statistics are measured using sensors.
 Therefore, it can be asserted that the player statistics in the game are representative of reality, which lends credibility to our project.

-###### What others have already done with the data:
+###### What Others Have Already Done with the Data:

 As seen on the [Kaggle page for this dataset](https://www.kaggle.com/datasets/stefanoleone992/fifa-23-complete-player-dataset/code), and on pages for previous versions like [this one up to FIFA 22](https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset/code), several projects have utilized this dataset.
 However, the vast majority of them focus on machine learning models for predicting player attributes.
 This makes existing projects different from ours, which is centered on visualization.

-###### Why is our approach original:
+###### Why Our Approach Is Original:

 The uniqueness of our project can be summarized in two key points:

 - Utilizing **game data** to address questions about professional football in the **real world**.
 - Employing datasets **from each version** of the game over a continuous nine-year period to analyze trends **over time**.

-###### Source of inspiration for visualization:
+###### Source of Inspiration for Visualization:

-- The datasets have been scrapped from the [SoFIFA](https://sofifa.com/) website.
+- As said previously, the datasets have been scrapped from the [SoFIFA](https://sofifa.com/) website.
 Naturally, this site served as our inspiration.
 However, our aim is to investigate real-world football phenomena, setting our project apart from the game-centric purpose of the source site.

 - In [this Macro Polo project](https://macropolo.org/digital-projects/the-global-ai-talent-tracker/), there's an exceptional visualization graph depicting the career trajectories of leading AI researchers.
 This visualization can similarly highlight the transfer paths of improved players, providing the audience with a comprehensive overview of their career trajectories and transfers between clubs.